ingunnsund/Python-WebSocket/README.md

 ## Features
 - Supports handshake
 - Multiple clients with threads
-- Supports small messages in text or binary
+- Supports messages in text or binary (with fragmented frames if message length is large enough)
-  - fragmentation? comp^
-- Ping/Pong
+- Ping and Pong
 - Close with status and reason
-- Extentions ?
+- Timeout

+### Future Implementation
-- WSS ?
+- WSS (WebSocket Secure)
-- Timeout ?
+- Allow extensions, which will add capabilities to the base protocol
+- Fragmented frames for sending a message that is of unknown size without having to buffer the message
+  - Fragmented frames for multiplexing is implemented

 ## Installation
 ### Clone code from github